alanmitchell/bmon/docs/source/setting-up-sensors-to-post-to-bmon.rst

 Setting Up Sensors to Post to BMON
 ==================================

-This documents gives specific instructions on how to set up a couple different types of sensors to post their data to BMON system.
+This document gives specific instructions on how to set up a couple different types of sensors to post their data to BMON system.
 In addition, general documentation is given to allow other types of sensors to post to BMON if they have Internet access ability and the ability to